rtbrick/bngblaster/docsrc/sources/access/l2bsa.rst

-You can define multiple interfaces with the same MAC address to emulate some static link aggregation (without LACP) or directly use :ref:`Link Aggregation (LAG) <lag-interface>` interfaces as the parent interface for the A10-NSP interface function.
+You can define multiple interfaces with the same MAC address to emulate some static link aggregation (without LACP) or directly use :ref:`Link Aggregation (LAG) <lag-interface>` interfaces as the parent interface for the A10NSP interface function.
-Using static link aggregation allows to manually define the sending interface for every stream (``"a10nsp-interface": "<interface"``) where LAG interfaces automatically balance streams over the member interfaces.
+Using static link aggregation allows you to manually define the sending interface for every stream (``"a10nsp-interface": "<interface>"``) where LAG interfaces automatically balance streams over the member interfaces.
 It also allows using TX threads for those interfaces which is not supported for LAG interfaces.